Triton-Robotics-Training/Embedded-Week-4/README.md

 For all three modes, set the respective element to a scalar times the left stick x `leftX` value.
 For power mode, set the motor's power to 20 times the left stick X value.
-For speed mode, set the motor's speed to 5 times the left stick X value. for position mode, set the motor's position to 10 times the left stick X value.
+For speed mode, set the motor's speed to 5 times the left stick X value.
+For position mode, set the motor's position to 10 times the left stick X value.

 You can use getData to see what the value is, given a specific `motorDataType`.